La-nariz-de-monet/Modeling/README.md

   * The machine halts when it reaches the instruction 'halt-accept'

   ## About our time tests and number of steps
-  - We write ten numbers with lenght equals one, ten numbers with lenght equals two ... we write ten numbers with lenght equals ten.
+  - We write ten numbers with length equals one, ten numbers with length equals two ... we write ten numbers with length equals ten.
   We used ten numbers because when we running our program for get the time data and steps data.
 So, we used ten numbers for get the mean of time and steps.
-With this way we obtain certainty about the time that we spend for sum two binary numbers with lenght equals *n* and how many steps we need to sum two binary numbers with lenght equals *n*.
-Where *n* is the lenght of our two binary numbers.
+With this way we obtain certainty about the time that we spend for sum two binary numbers with length equals *n* and how many steps we need to sum two binary numbers with length equals *n*.
+Where *n* is the length of our two binary numbers.

  > In the following graphs we can see the results of our experimentation:
  ### Time